forons/forons.github.io/publications/index.md

   creditlink: https://www.flickr.com/photos/photolupi/3294447879
 ---

-These are my publications.
+These are my publications (complete [Curriculum Vitæ](CV_Consonni_gen2017_en.pdf)).

 These works have been developed while I was at [Università degli studi di Milano-Bicocca](http://www.unimib.it), at [Fondazione Bruno Kessler](http://www.fbk.eu) or during projects done by [Wikimedia Italia](http://www.wikimedia.it).

 * Conference paper
 : Riccardo Pasi, Cristian Consonni, Maurizio Napolitano.
-: _“Open Community Data & Official Public Data in flood risk management: a comparison based on InaSAFE”_ : To appear at FOSS4G-Europe 2015, the 2nd European Conference for for Free and Open Source Software for Geospatial, Como, July 2015
+: _“Open Community Data & Official Public Data in flood risk management: a comparison based on InaSAFE”_ : FOSS4G-Europe 2015, the 2nd European Conference for for Free and Open Source Software for Geospatial, Como, July 2015

 ---